sankadash/sentiment_analysis-yelp_restaurant_review-/README.md

     cd sentiment-analysis-yelp
     ```

-2. Install the required dependencies:
+2. Open the Jupyter Notebook:

     ```bash
-    pip install -r requirements.txt
-    ```

-3. Open the Jupyter Notebook:

-    ```bash
     jupyter notebook Sentiment_Analysis_yelp.ipynb
     ```

-4. Run the cells in the notebook to execute the sentiment analysis pipeline.
+3. Run the cells in the notebook to execute the sentiment analysis pipeline.

 ## Methodology